Personally I tend to always buy Saucony.

 I lost my job about 6 months ago, and I'm thinking about opening a local shoe store and featuring comfort footwear.
 Anyone willing to share your favorite brands or trends you've noticed in footwear?

-What are some tips on buying good running shoes?
+What are some tips for choosing a good pair of running shoes?